linode/docs/docs/guides/applications/big-data/how-to-install-apache-kafka/index.md

 author:
   name: Linode Community
   email: docs@linode.com
 description: 'This guide explains how to install Apache Kafka on Ubuntu.
-Kafka is an open-source platform for stream management and processing.'
-og_description: 'This guide explains how to install Apache Kafka on Ubuntu.
-Kafka is an open-source platform for stream management and processing.'
+Kafka is an open-source platform for stream management and processing.
+LinkedIn originally developed Kafka, but the Apache Software Foundation offers the current open-source iteration.' og_description:'This guide explains how to install Apache Kafka on Ubuntu.
+Kafka is an open-source platform for stream management and processing.
+LinkedIn originally developed Kafka, but the Apache Software Foundation offers the current open-source iteration.'
 keywords: ['Apache','Kafka','streaming','processing','events']
 tags: ['ubuntu', 'kafka', 'apache']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'